Clean Energy to Communities Program: In-Depth Partnerships

 In-depth technical partnerships help communities develop a realistic, validated plan to put clean energy ambitions into action and address key energy challenges.
 These partnerships offer teams—composed of local government, community-based organizations, electric utilities, and other key organizations that can represent the community—the chance to work alongside national laboratory staff to apply robust modeling and analysis tools and conduct hardware-in-the-loop testing of solutions adapted to the community's unique conditions and contexts.
 This multiyear partnership allows local decision makers to evaluate and test potential scenarios and strategies in their energy transition before full technology deployment, thereby lowering risks to implementation.

 Communities selected for in-depth partnerships have:

 - A dedicated point of contact within the national lab system

-- Direct grant funding to support hiring staff or consultants
+- Direct subcontract funding to support staff or consultants

 - Facilitation and community engagement support

 - Extensive technical support from the DOE national laboratory complex.